vitaly-t/pg-promise/README.md

     });
 ```
 If you need to execute just one transaction, the detached transaction pattern is all you need.
-But even if you need to combine it with other queries in then a detached chain, it will work just as fine.
+But even if you need to combine it with other queries in a detached chain, it will work the same.
-As stated earlier, choosing a shared chain over a detached one is mostly a matter of special requirements and/or personal preference.
+As stated earlier, choosing a shared chain over a detached one is mostly a matter of special requirements
+and/or personal preference.

 #### Nested Transactions